 Google Search Console

 In Google, you can submit your sitemap via the Google Search Console.
 Once you have verified your site , you need to click on the item "Sitemaps", which you can find under Index.

 All you have to do is enter the path to your sitemap and then click on the "submit" button.
 It can take several days for the submission to be checked and until you're able to view the statistics.

 In the example above you can see the submitted sitemap for my blog.
 By clicking on the "Diagram icon" you can see detailed statistics.
 If there were problems with indexing one or more URLs, for example, it would be displayed here.

 In the Webmaster Console of Bing you also have the possibility to submit your sitemap.
 To do this, you have to submit your website, just like in the Google Search Console.
 Afterwards, you can submit or submit the sitemap under the item "Sitemaps", which you can find directly on the dashboard.

 With one click on the button "Submit sitemap" you can enter the corresponding path and confirm it by clicking on the button "Submit".

-After the WordPress sitemap has been processed successfully, you'll also have an overview of your site in Bing Webmaster Tools in the form of statistics or website activity.
+After the WordPress websitemap has been processed successfully, you'll also have an overview of your site in Bing Webmaster Tools in the form of statistics or website activity.

 Although creating a sitemap isn't mandatory, it's still beneficial to submit one to at least the most important search engines like Google and Bing for the reasons mentioned above.
-This way you have control over your site at all times and also have access to useful statistics.
+This way you always have control over your site and have access to useful statistics.